typestreamio/typestream/README.md

 ```

 TypeStream will take care of type-checking your pipeline and then run it for
 you.
-Here's how grepping looks like in action:
+Here's how it looks like in action:

 ![grepping with TypeStream](/assets/vhs/grep.gif?raw=true)